lucianoiam/dpfwebui/README.md

 });
 ```

+The C++ class carries the "Proxy" moniker because it merely acts as a bridge
+between the two languages and the actual UI functionlity is meant to be
+implemented in JavaScript.

-The message arguments must be an array/vector containing values of primitive
+Message arguments must be an array/vector containing values of primitive data
-data types.
+types.
 These values are wrapped by `DISTRHO::ScriptValue` instances.
 The
 following JS types are supported: boolean, number, string.
 Any other types are
 mapped to null.